GeorgeGeeslin/portfolio/content/blog/things-i-learned-about-gatsby/index.md

 ##6.
 Netlify is a really easy way to host your Gatsby site.

-If you've ready much about getting started with Gatsby then you've probably come across some talk about Netlify.
+If you've read much about getting started with Gatsby then you've probably come across some talk about Netlify.
 Its a good choice for hosting.
-The key things that make it fun is that it's easy to setup and you can have it automatically build a site simply by pushing your code via git.
+The key things that make it good is that it's easy to set up and you can have it automatically build a site simply by pushing your code via git.
 Netlify knows how to build a gatsby site, so you just push your source code and it will build the static files.
 Netlify also has a CLI you can install, as well as Netlify Dev which lets you run Netlify in a local environment so you can troubleshoot any deployment issues.

+On a few occasions I have run into difficulties where things work differently in the local dev server verses production.
+This is annoying when things are fine in dev and busted in prod.
+It's usually a syntax problem somewhere, and not too terribly difficult to troubleshoot.
+Of course troubleshooting in this case means deploying code when you're not yet 100% sure it will fix the problem.
+If lives or money are at stake you'll probably want a secondary and prod environment you can deploy to so you know things are perfect before deploying to prod.
+In the case of this blog, the stakes are low enough that I'll troubleshoot in production if it comes down to it.